-- You can also request transcripts by filing Form 4506-T. Transcripts show most line items including your adjusted gross income.
-Transcripts can also be ordered online or by calling (800)908-9946.
+- You can also request transcripts by filing Form 4506-T or Form 4506T-EZ.
+Transcripts show most line items including your adjusted gross income.
+Transcripts can also be ordered online at IRS.gov or by calling (800)908-9946.

 - Special tax law provisions may help taxpayers and businesses recover financially from the impact of disaster especially when the federal government declares their location to be a major disaster area.
-Click on IRS’ s Disaster Assistance and Emergency Relief for Individuals and Businesses for more information.
+Click on the IRS Disaster Assistance and Emergency Relief for Individuals and Businesses for more information.